OrientoNubo/difity/README.md

 # difity
-Difity is a continuously updated tool library for the fields of artificial intelligence, image processing, and 3D reconstruction.
+Difity is a tool library for artificial intelligence, image processing, and 3D reconstruction.